Hour-long documentary tracing the origins & rich history of lowriding among Chican@s and Mexicans in the San Diego-Tijuana borderlands Read more

 5 backers Limited (8 left of 13)

 TRICKED OUT RANFLA: You’ll get a limited edition poster of the 42nd Annual Chicano Park Day Celebration, designed and signed by leading lowrider artist Victor Cordero, member of the Amigos car club featured in the film.
 Chicano Park Day arose from the struggles of the Chicano movement to reclaim land in the predominantly Chicano neighborhood of Logan Heights.
 The poster features lowriders and Mexican icons, with Emiliano Zapata steering us forward.
 Victor was commissioned to create the poster for this historic event.
 In addition to the poster, that promises to be a collectors item someday, you will get a a signed copy of the Chicano Park Murals book, digital download of the documentary, Rigo’s top 10 rolas and a shout out on our Facebook page.
-(Limit 14)Estimated delivery:Add $10 USD to ship outside the US
+(Limit 14)Estimated delivery:Ships anywhere in the world

 3 backers Limited (17 left of 20)